 In the presence of cirrhosis, the operative mortality rate has been reported to be 18%.
 In the absence of cirrhosis, operative mortality is approximately 2%.
 The postoperative complication rate is approximately 30%.

-The presence of liver nodules has been reported following portal systemic shunt surgery in animal models or in humans with liver cirrhosis.
+The presence of liver nodules has been reported following portal systemic shunt surgery in animal models and in humans with liver cirrhosis.
 In a small retrospective study of 45 children without liver disease, Guerin et al examined the incidence of liver nodules following surgical intervention for extrahepatic portal vein obstruction.
 Using ultrasonography, the investigators noted 7 (15%) of the children had liver nodules (median 80 months' follow-up), all of which occurred following portal systemic shunt surgery and 5 of which demonstrated either liver cell adenomas (2 nodules) or focal nodular hyperplasias (3 nodules).
 Guerin et al recommended keeping in mind the possible presence of liver nodules during follow-up of children post portal systemic shunt surgery for extrahepatic portal vein obstruction.

 Previously considered a relative contraindication in portal vein thrombosis, TIPS has been successfully used in this condition.
 Stent placement requires an aspiration thrombectomy through a sheath with subsequent angioplasty of the tract and stent placement.
 Some centers have obtained good results by performing an embolectomy and then using local thrombolytic therapy through the TIPS after deployment.